mauricerenck/kirby-podcast/readme.md

 ## Options

+To overwrite the atomLink-Tag use:

+    c::set('plugin.podcast.atom.link', 'http://yourdomain.tld/path/to/file.php');

+You can use that to keep your old feed-url active when moving your feed.

 ### Advanced Statistics

 This plugin uses basic download-tracking.
 Every download increases the download-counter for your episode.
 But you can also use advanced statistics using Piwik (recommended) and Google Analytics (not yet fully tested).